Joanne Hogg: Musical career

 Hogg recorded her first solo album in 1999, entitled Looking into Light.
 The tracks that feature on this album are a selection of re-arranged traditional hymns, with Iona providing the instrumental melodies.
 In 2001, Hogg collaborated with vocalists Máire Brennan and Margaret Becker for the release New Irish Hymns.
 There have been a further three volumes of the New Irish Hymns series of albums involving other vocals.
 Iona also provided the instrumentals.

 In 2008, Hogg released two solo albums, Raphael's Journey and Personal.
 Raphael's Journey is available only as a download and features friend Moya Brennan of Clannad.
 The album is available only through Kingsway Music UK.
 Hogg, in her personal press release, says:

 Musically, this album is a collection of songs with a few instrumentals.
 Frank Van Essen has been working with me on this for several years not only as producer, but also co-writing and playing.
 There are beautiful performances from all my mates in Iona, gorgeous string arrangements from Frank, beautiful guest vocals from the amazing Moya Brennan and piano and vocals from myself......so, please download it and tell others about it."

 Her Personal album was also released with a press release by Hogg, "to give fans the true story of the album".

 Her vocals were further featured in the 1998 PlayStation role-playing video game Xenogears.
 Composed by Yasunori Mitsuda, the ending-theme song "Small Two of Pieces", along with an extra track "Stars of Tears" (not featured in the game) were recorded.
-Mitsuda also invited her to record the vocal themes for the spiritual prequel to Xenogears, Xenosaga: Episode One released four years later in 2002.
+Mitsuda also invited her to record the vocal themes for the spiritual sequel to Xenogears, Xenosaga: Episode One released four years later in 2002.
 Two tracks were recorded for this game: the ending-theme "Kokoro", and the song "Pain", which plays during the final cutscene of the game.
 Soundtracks were released for both of these videogames on the Digicube label.
 The song "Kokoro" was also released as a CD single.
 Hogg's vocals were not featured in any of the later Xenosaga releases, as Yasunori Mitsuda was replaced with Yuki Kajiura as the game's musical composer.
+Hogg later returned to the Xeno series with the release of Xenoblade Chronicles 3: Future Redeemed, for which she performed the ending theme, "Future Awaits", again composed by Mitsuda.

+Awards

+Hogg has won the Classic Rock Society award for Best Female Vocalist on two occasions.